-Suspension of Standing Orders 4.15
+4.15 Suspension of Standing Orders

-4.15.1 Except where this would contravene any provision of the Regulatory Framework or any guidance or best practice advice issued by NHS Improvement Monitor, any one or more of the SOs may be suspended at any meeting, provided that at least three-quarters of the Governors are present, there is a majority of Governors who are members of the Public Constituency, and that a three-quarters majority of those present vote in favour of suspension.
+- 4.15.1 Except where this would contravene any provision of the Regulatory Framework or any guidance or best practice advice issued by NHS Improvement, any one or more of the SOs may be suspended at any meeting, provided that at least three-quarters of the Governors are present, there is a majority of Governors who are members of the Public Constituency, and that a three-quarters majority of those present vote in favour of suspension. - 4.15.2 A decision to suspend the SOs shall be recorded in the minutes of the meeting and shall only be suspended for the duration of the meeting in question. - 4.15.3 A separate record of matters discussed during the suspension of SOs shall be made and shall be made available to the Chairman and Governors. - 4.15.4 No formal business may be transacted while the SOs are suspended.